squid-cache/squid-cache.github.io/Fischeri.rst

 ## AIX: anyone?
 ## Slackware: anyone?

   If you know of other package maintainers not listed above please bring them to my attention.
-I want the to be a part of this project, to gain from their experience and skills.
+I want them to be a part of this project, to gain from their experience and skills.

 === Stuff Waiting: ===